Conference workshops

 Ideal for anyone working with children of all ages

-Book a place at our conference today to attend two of the above workshops.
+Book a place at our conference today to attend five of the above workshops.

 Volunteer for us